 309 Winter Creek Lane Roseburg, OR 97471

 Hello.
-My name is Annette Pacheco and I am honored to serve as the Region IV Director for the Master National Retriever Club Board.
-I am married to my husband of 28 years, Bob, and together we raised his two children and our perpetual fur-legged family.
+My name is Annette Pacheco and I am honored to serve as the Region IV Vice President for the Master National Retriever Club Board.
+I am married to my husband of 30 years, Bob, and together we raised his two children and our perpetual fur-legged family.
 We currently live in Oregon; however, I am a native Californian.
 During my childhood I lived in several states coast-to-coast before returning to California in 1982 for my career.

 During that 28-year career of public service I met many fine people.
 In the later years of my career, a co-worker showed me a large picture of his “new hunt-test dog Jake” and went on to explain the importance of selecting a healthy dog with good breeding.
 I didn’t think much of that conversation at the time, nor its significance.
 Yet that brief momentary exchange of information would end up being life changing for me after retirement.

 Post retirement, I became involved in salmon fishing, continued motorcycling when able, and traveled with friends and family.
 In 2011 we lost our beloved pet yellow Labrador to a post- surgical blood infection.
 It broke my heart.
 That unexpected tragedy opened my door to the sporting dog hobby of hunt-tests and dog trials in 2012 with my ‘new’ yellow Labrador Maverick.
 With the encouragement of a fellow dog lover and Maverick’s gundog trainer, I watched my first AKC Hunt Test Event in Glide, Oregon.
 The aha moment of ‘hunt-test dog Jake’ now had significance.